qwang435/Maximum-Covariance-Unfolding-Regression/README.md

 # Maximum-Covariance-Unfolding-Regression

-This is the code repository for Code Repository for the paper Maximum Covariance Unfolding Regression: A Novel Covariate-based Manifold Learning Approach for Point Cloud Data by Qian Wang and Kamran Paynabar at Georgia Tech.
+This is the code repository for the paper Maximum Covariance Unfolding Regression: A Novel Covariate-based Manifold Learning Approach for Point Cloud Data by Qian Wang and Kamran Paynabar at Georgia Tech.

 ## Instructions: